 Before brushing, coat the brush with a bit of hairspray for hold.
 It'll take a bit of patience until you can pat down the shorter ones, but the results will be worth it!
 Watch blogger Raye Boyce tame hers below:

-Your frizzy strands won't be tamed with only water or regular hairspray.
+Your frizzy strands won't be tamed with only water or regular hairspray, so don't forget it!
 John recommends something with a tough hold so your hair stays away from your face.

 TRESemmé Salon Finish Extra Hold Hairspray, P689, Watsons

 If heat-styling or toothbrush don't work for you, Mark suggests attacking the problem like a gentleman would—with pomade.
 Just grab a small amount with your fingertips and guide the stray hairs back into your hairline.